slopezpereyra/slopezpereyra.github.io/_posts/2023-03-26-CompNeuro.md

 ### A quicky review of the minimal mechanisms

 At least two types of voltage-dependent ion channels are required to evoke an action potential in a neuron.
 Sodium channels open up in response to an increase of the membrane potential --for example, due to the opening of neurotransmitter-gated ion channels and subsequent depolarization--.
 The influx of $\text{Na}^{\text{+}}$, due to the lower concentration of this ion in the interior of the cell, brings the membrane closer to the sodium resting potential of $\approx +65 \text{mV}$.
 This is the mechanism behind the rising phase of the action potential.

-The falling phase occurs because the sodium-mediated increase in membrane potential produces two simultaneous phenomena, both occuring about $1 \text{ms}$ after the opening of the sodium channels: $i.$ A protein blocks the sodium channels, stoping the influx of this ion; $ii.$ voltage-dependent potassium channels open, and a subsequent eflux of $K^{+}$ drives the membrane potential towards its related potassium resting potential, $\approx -80 \text{mV}$.
+This rise in membran potential provokes to seperate but simultaneous phenomena, both occuring about $1 \text{ms}$ after the opening of the sodium channels:

+- $i.$ A protein blocks the sodium channels, stoping the influx of this ion;
+- $ii.$ voltage-dependent potassium channels open, and a subsequent eflux of
+  $K^{+}$ drives the membrane potential towards its related potassium resting potential, $\approx -80 \text{mV}$.

-Finally, the resulting hyperpolarization causes both voltage-dependent channels to close and the neuron returns to its resting state.
+The resulting hyperpolarization causes both voltage-dependent channels to close, which restors the neuron to its resting state.

+---

-*Omitted*: The role of ion pumps.
+**Note**.
+I omitted the important role of ion pumps, leakage.

 ### Hodgkin-Huxley equations